dd9jn/rfc4880bis/rfc4880bis.md

 ##  Key Structures

-The format of an LibrePGP V3 key is as follows.
+The format of a deprecated V3 key is as follows.
 Entries in square brackets are optional and ellipses indicate repetition.

     RSA Public Key